 The web-like structure of moss also helps sift visible dirt and debris.
 But this doesn’t ensure the water you take out of moss is 100% purified.

 A small tube-like piece of material like bamboo can be used as your base.
-Fill it with moss, then charcoal, then moss again in respective order.
+Fill it with moss, charcoal, then moss again to serve as a water filter.

 11. A DIY Water Filter